saraspotey2-debug/Experiment-1/README.md

 4. End
 # DIFFERENT DATA TYPES IN PYTHON:
 1.int – whole numbers (e.g., 10, -5)

 2.float – decimal numbers (e.g., 3.14)

 3.complex – complex numbers (e.g., 2+3j)

 4.bool – True or False

 5.str – text / characters (e.g., "Hello")

 6.list – ordered, changeable collection (e.g., [1, 2, 3])

 7.tuple – ordered, unchangeable collection (e.g., (1, 2, 3))

 8.set – unordered, unique values (e.g., {1, 2, 3})

 9.dict – key–value pairs (e.g., {"a": 1})
 # FEATURES OF PYTHON:
 Simple and readable syntax – code looks close to English.

 Interpreted language – no need to compile; runs line by line.

 High-level language – no need to manage memory manually.

 Object-oriented – supports classes and objects.

 Portable – runs on Windows, Linux, macOS, etc.

 Free and open source

 Large standard library – provides built-in modules for many tasks.
 # APPLICATIONS OF PYTHON
 Web development

 Data science and Machine Learning

 Artificial Intelligence

 Automation and scripting

 Game development

 Scientific computing

 Desktop applications
 # ADVANTAGES OF PYTHON
 Easy to learn and use

 Requires fewer lines of code

 Faster development

 Large community support
 # CONCLUSION
 Python is a powerful, simple, and versatile programming language that is easy to learn and widely used in many fields such as web development, data science, artificial intelligence, automation, and software development.
 Its clear syntax helps beginners understand programming concepts quickly, while its large collection of libraries makes it useful for solving real-world problems efficiently.
 With strong community support and cross-platform compatibility, Python is an excellent choice for students and professionals to start their programming journey and build reliable, scalable applications.
-Python is a versatile and beginner-friendly programming language widely used in modern technology fields such as AI, data science, and web development.
-NoneType – represents no value (None)